-Security Trust and Intercreditor Deed
+(g) Security Trust and Intercreditor Deed

-2.8 The Bonds are subject to the Security Trust and Intercreditor Deed, pursuant to which the exercise by the Bond Trustee of its rights under the Bond Trust Deed and of the rights of the Bondholders under the Bonds on behalf of the Bondholders may in certain circumstances be directed by, and is in most circumstances subject to the prior consent of, other parties to the Security Trust and Intercreditor Deed.
-Bondholders, Receiptholders and Couponholders are bound by, and deemed to have notice of, all the provisions of the Security Trust and Intercreditor Deed.
+The Bonds are subject to the Security Trust and Intercreditor Deed pursuant to which the exercise by the Bond Trustee of rights under the Bond Trust Deed and under the Bonds may in certain circumstances be directed by, and is in most circumstances subject to the prior consent of, other parties to the Security Trust and Intercreditor Deed.
+Bondholders and Couponholders are bound by, and deemed to have notice of, all the provisions of the Security Trust and Intercreditor Deed.

-The Majority Creditor(s) have the exclusive right, power and authority to direct, or to refrain from directing, each Senior Creditor (as defined in the Security Trust and Intercreditor Deed) and the Security Trustee in the exercise of the Financing Rights subject to Entrenched Rights and Reserved Rights, in each case without regard to the interests of any other person and the Majority Creditor(s) will not owe fiduciary duties to any person.
+The Controlling Creditor has the exclusive right, power and authority to direct, or to refrain from directing, the Senior Creditors and the Security Trustee in the exercise of the Financing Rights subject to Reserved Matters or Entrenched Rights (as defined in the Security Trust and Intercreditor Deed) in each case without regard to the interests of any other person and the Controlling Creditor will not owe fiduciary duties to any person.

-When exercising the Financing Rights in accordance with the instructions of the Majority Creditor(s), neither the Bond Trustee nor the Security Trustee is required to have regard to the interests of the Bondholders in relation to the exercise of such rights and neither has any liability to the Bondholders as a consequence of so acting.
+When exercising the Financing Rights in accordance with the instructions of the Controlling Creditor, the Security Trustee is not required to have regard to the interests of the Bondholders in relation to the exercise of such rights and has no liability to the Bondholders as a consequence of so acting.